 A regular breakfast will be served; however, a continental breakfast can be arranged to accommodate travel plans if needed.
 Station staff will confirm your travel plans on Friday.
-We ask all Crews to please depart by 10:00 am.
+We ask all crews to please depart by 9:00 am.

-If you require an early or late check in or departure, please advise the Station Camp Director as soon as possible so we may accommodate your schedule.
+If you require an early or late arrival or departure, please advise the Station Camp Director as soon as possible so we may accommodate your schedule.